 Two types of knowledge affect memory reconstruction: episodic and conceptual.
-Episodic memories consist of 'short time slices of experience' or 'summary records' of a specific experience or event.
-This knowledge is typically associated with sensory perceptions (for example, visual, auditory, tactile, haptic).
-The function of most episodic memories is to keep a record of progress of short-term goals and access to most episodic memories is lost soon after their formation'.
-The function of most episodic memories is lost soon after their formation'.
+Episodic memories consist of 'short time slices of experience'167 or 'summary records'168 of a specific experience or event.169 This knowledge is typically associated with sensory perceptions (for example, visual, auditory, tactile, haptic).
+'The function of most episodic memories is to keep a record of progress of short-term goals and access to most episodic memories is lost soon after their formation'.170